Daour211/reading-notes/201/class-02.md

 There are two expressions:

-1- Expressions that just assign a value to a variable.
+1- Expressions that just assign a value to a variable. <br>
 2- Expressions that use two or more values to return a single value.

 Operators: they are used to create a single value from one or more values, and they are used in Expression.